raj713335/INTELEGIX/README.md

     <sup><a href="https://github.com/raj713335/AI_ONLINE_EXAM_PROCTORING" target="_blank"><strong>AI ONLINE EXAM PROCTORING</strong></a></sup>
 </p>

-Project to create an automated proctoring system where the user can be monitored automatically through the webcam.
-The project has Computer Vision and ML-based functionalities to monitor a user and detect fraud, in case the application detects fraud it sends a warning/image to a Telegram/Whats App/Email through REST API.

-### Vision
+### Vision Statement

-It has four vision based functionalities right now:
+- It has four vision based functionalities right now:

     1. Find if the candidate opens his mouth by recording the distance between lips at starting.
     2. Instance segmentation to count number of people and report if no one or more than one person detected.